-Weekly Guided Trimontium Walks (dogs are welcome) to the site at Newstead.
+Weekly Guided Trimontium Walks (dogs are welcome) to the site of the fort at Newstead.

 These walks vary in days, times and routes, depending on the time of year.